 Ice Data

-This page has information gathered by Lou Schultz and Sharon Natzel who are collaborating, with help from several observers around the lake, on the dates that the lake freezes over and the dates when it thaws in the spring.
+This page has information gathered by Sharon Natzel with help from several observers around the lake.
+They check the lake to determine the dates that the lake freezes over and the dates when it thaws in the spring.
+Once our official ice in or out dates are determined, the data is provided to several agencies, including the MN DNR Climatology Office and the Hubbard County SWCD that track ice.

 Explanation of how the data is gathered: